spencer-shadley/completed-class/03-week-javascript/2-tuesday-day-loops-and-more/activities/22-PseudoCode/README.md

 * Think of basic elements like loops, if-else statements, arrays, alerts, etc.

 * Be prepared to share your outlines approach.

+* **Hint:** Try playing rock, paper, scissors first.
+This really helps.
+You might want to keep playing as you pseudo-code.